 News & Events

-1) Seminar on “Foreign Labour Policy and Labour Demand in Manufacturing: The Case of Malaysia”
+1) Seminar: “Foreign Labour Policy and Labour Demand in Manufacturing: The Case of Malaysia”

-3) CPDS National Stakeholder Roundtable 2017 on “Beyond Poverty: Becoming a Developed Nation” (NEW: Summary Report)
+3) CPDS National Stakeholder Roundtable 2017: “Beyond Poverty: Becoming a Developed Nation” (NEW: Summary Report)

-4) Seminar on “Is Poverty Reduction Part of The Gross City Internal Product (GCIP)?”
+4) Seminar: “Is Poverty Reduction Part of The Gross City Internal Product (GCIP)?”